 Her feeble brother Leonid Gayev suggests some alternative solutions, such as a financing scheme involving some banker friends and hitting up a wealthy aunt for the money.

 In the end, the stubborn, foolish Madame Ranevsky's plans to save her estate and her beloved cherry orchard fall through and Lopakhin buys the estate at the auction.

 He tells Madame Ranevsky that he plans to go ahead with the destruction of the cherry orchard and parcel out the land.
 Before the curtain falls, as Madame Renevsky and her family weep, the sound of chopping cherry trees is heard.

 The characters in The Cherry Orchard are walking, talking metaphors.
-Madame Ranevsky represents the stubborn pride of the waning Russian aristocracy, while her brother Gayev, with his addiction to billiards, symbolizes the aristocracy's addiction to decadent pleasures, which has also rendered them helpless in the face of change.
+Madame Ranevsky represents the stubborn pride of the waning Russian aristocracy, while her brother Gayev, with his addiction to billiards, symbolizes the aristocracy's addiction to decadent pleasures - another weakness.